phuvf/oscpoint/README.md

 OSC actions are messages you can send to OSCPoint to control PowerPoint.
 These must be sent as properly formatted OSC messages and transmitted via UDP.

 OSC bundles are supported, but have not been extensively tested.

-The default local port used to receive messages is `35550`.
-You can configure the local port for these using the OSCPoint ribbon tab.

 ### Slide control